How Will a Bankruptcy Effect my Credit Score?

 What Credit Score are you Protecting?

 FICO credit scores range from 300-850, with 723 being the median.
 Scores below 600 are considered bad (high risk borrowers), 620 being the dividing line between good and bad, and above 700 being excellent.
 Scores are based on payment history, outstanding debts, credit history, new credit, and credit in use.
 In addition, Experian’s PLUS score system ranges from 330-830, and the Vantage Score ranges from 501-990.
-Before going on, I’ll make the following claim:
+Before continuing, we need to address the question; will bankruptcy effect my credit score?
+The answer is yes, but not forever.
+I’ve made the following claim before:

 “It is a Damn shame that more Americans know their credit score than their cholesterol level.”